We knew it was predicted that this winter was going to be warmer and dryer than usual–but we didn’t think it would be this mild!

 By this time last year, we had already received a measurable snowstorm.

-And compared to last year when Central Park recorded its first measurable snowfall on December 23, we’re more than a month behind schedule, and eight weeks behind schedule when comparing to the average first snowfall date, which is December 7.
+And compared to last year when Central Park recorded its first measurable snowfall on December 23, we were more than a month behind schedule, and eight weeks behind schedule when comparing to the average first snowfall date, which is December 7.

 On the flip side, this is the perfect opportunity to take advantage of this mild weather before it potentially gets too cold to do so–perhaps at a rooftop bar made entirely of ice!